square/SquarePointOfSaleSDK-iOS/README.md

 SCCMoney *const amount = [SCCMoney moneyWithAmountCents:100 currencyCode:@"USD" error:NULL];

 // Note: You only need to set your client ID once, before creating your first request.
+// Your client ID is the same as your Square Application ID.
 [SCCAPIRequest setClientID:@"YOUR_CLIENT_ID"];

 SCCAPIRequest *request = [SCCAPIRequest requestWithCallbackURL:callbackURL